- Getting started

 Key features

-Here are the key features of the redesigned Agents page in Automation CloudTM:
+Here are the key features of the Agents page in Automation CloudTM:

 - Runtime agent coordination between agents and human operators.